theupshift/chrdev/posts/2020-07-06-Get-distinct-field-names-of-sub-documents-in-MongoDB.md

   - mongodb
 ---

-Let's say you have these two documents in your collection `items`:
+Let's say you have these documents in your collection `items`:

 ```json
 > db.items.find()